 Ideas for conducting safety meetings for remote workers

-When they coming in for meetings
+When they coming in for safety meetings

 Most operations will do a monthly or quarterly sales/drivers meeting or get their entire staff together for an “all hands” type meeting.
 You can sneak your safety training into here.